Annie Baker

 Annie Baker (born April 1981) is an American playwright and film director.
-She is known for her Pulitzer Prize-winning play The Flick (2013).
-She has written a string of plays which are set in the fictional town of Shirley: Body Awareness (2008), Circle Mirror Transformation (2009), The Aliens (2010), and Nocturama (2014).
+She is known for her play The Flick (2013), which won the Pulitzer Prize for Drama.
+She has written a series of plays set in the fictional town of Shirley: Body Awareness (2008), Circle Mirror Transformation (2009), The Aliens (2010), and Nocturama (2014).
 She made her feature film directorial debut with the A24 coming-of-age drama Janet Planet (2023).

 Early life and education

-Baker's family lived in Cambridge, Massachusetts, when Baker was born, but soon moved to Amherst, Massachusetts, where she grew up and where her father, Conn Nugent, was an administrator for the Five Colleges consortium and her mother Linda Baker was a psychology doctoral student.
+Baker's family lived in Cambridge, Massachusetts, when Baker was born, but soon moved to Amherst, Massachusetts, where she grew up and where her father, Conn Nugent, was an administrator for the Five Colleges consortium and her mother, Linda Baker, was a psychology doctoral student.
 Baker’s father is Irish Catholic, and her mother is Jewish.
 Her brother is author Benjamin Baker Nugent.
 Baker graduated from the Department of Dramatic Writing at New York University's Tisch School of the Arts.
 She earned her Master of Fine Arts degree in playwriting from Brooklyn College in 2009.
 One of her early jobs was as a guest-wrangler helping to oversee contestants on the reality-television program The Bachelor.

 Career

 2008–2012: Early works

-Body Awareness, her first play produced Off-Broadway, was staged by the Atlantic Theater Company in May and June 2008.
-The play featured JoBeth Williams.
-Circle Mirror Transformation premiered Off-Broadway at Playwrights Horizons in October 2009 and received the Obie Award for Best New American Play and Performance.
+Body Awareness, Baker's first play produced off-Broadway, was staged by the Atlantic Theater Company in 2008 and featured JoBeth Williams.
+Circle Mirror Transformation premiered off-Broadway at Playwrights Horizons in 2009 and received the Obie Award for Best New American Play and Performance.

-In October and November 2010, three Boston theatre companies produced Baker's three plays that are set in the fictional town of Shirley, Vermont: Circle Mirror Transformation, produced by the Huntington Theatre Company, Body Awareness, produced by SpeakEasy Stage Company, and The Aliens, produced by Company One.
+In 2010, three Boston theatre companies produced Baker's three plays set in the fictional town of Shirley, Vermont: Circle Mirror Transformation, produced by the Huntington Theatre Company, Body Awareness, produced by SpeakEasy Stage Company, and The Aliens, produced by Company One.

-The Aliens, which premiered Off-Broadway at Rattlestick Playwrights Theater in April 2010, was a finalist for the 2010 Susan Smith Blackburn Prize and shared the 2010 Obie Award for Best New American Play with Circle Mirror Transformation.
-Her adaptation of Anton Chekhov's Uncle Vanya premiered at the Soho Repertory Theatre in June 2012, running through August 26, and was called a "funky, fresh new production" by The New York Times reviewer.
-Directed by Sam Gold, the cast featured Reed Birney (as Vanya), Maria Dizzia, Georgia Engel, Peter Friedman, Michael Shannon (as Astrov), Rebecca Schull and Merritt Wever (as Sonya).
-Michael Shannon and Merritt Wever received the 2012 Joe A. Callaway Award for their performances.
+The Aliens, which premiered off-Broadway at Rattlestick Playwrights Theater in April 2010, was a finalist for the 2010 Susan Smith Blackburn Prize and shared the 2010 Obie Award for Best New American Play with Circle Mirror Transformation.
+Her adaptation of Anton Chekhov's Uncle Vanya premiered at the Soho Repertory Theatre in June 2012, running through August 26, and was called a "funky, fresh new production" by The New York Times.
+Directed by Sam Gold, the cast featured Reed Birney (Vanya), Maria Dizzia, Georgia Engel, Peter Friedman, Michael Shannon (Astrov), Rebecca Schull, and Merritt Wever (Sonya).
+Shannon and Wever received the 2012 Joe A. Callaway Award for their performances.